 It is interesting to note the mechanical construction of this probe.
-The 15-mmf capacitor is a vacuum capacitor with a very high voltage rating.
+The 15-pf capacitor is a vacuum capacitor with a very high voltage rating.
 One terminal of this capacitor furnishes the connection for the high voltage.
 A spark gap is provided to prevent damage to the divider from excessively high voltage.
 Such an elaborate probe is seldom required in the ordinary shop, but capacitive voltage-divider probes could be constructed for circuits containing much lower voltages.
-If such a project is contemplated, high quality components should be used.
+If such a project is contemplated, high-quality components should be used.
 Presence of resistance in the probe could cause integration or differentiation of the waveform.

-The vertical amplifiers of the average general-purpose oscilloscope suffer a drop-off in response to frequencies above a few megacycles.
-Consequently, the oscilloscopes cannot be used to view directly any RF signal exceeding this upper limit.
-The standard broadcast frequencies, extending as they do from about 500 kc to 1600 kc, are well within the direct range of the scope amplifiers, but the IF and RF sections of FM and TV receivers pass signals much above this range.
+The vertical amplifiers of the average general-purpose oscilloscope suffer a drop-off in response to frequencies above a few megahertz.
+Consequently, the oscilloscopes cannot be used to view directly any r-f signal exceeding this upper limit.
+The standard broadcast frequencies, extending as they do from about 500 kHz to 1600 kHz, are well within the direct range of the scope amplifiers, but the i-f and r-f sections of f-m and tv receivers pass signals much above this range.
 The detector probe extends the useful range of the scope to cover these frequencies, and the scope can be used to signal trace these sections of the receivers.